The Old Oaks Touring Park

 - Glastonbury Tor 3/4 mile.
 Glastonbury town and Abbey 3 miles.
 Wells 6 miles.
 Cheddar Caves and Gorge 12 miles.
 Clarks Village 5 miles.
 Longleat 22 miles.
 Bath and West Showground 10 miles.
 Fleet Air Arm Museum 12 miles.
 Bath and Bristol 27 miles.
 Westhay and Shapwick nature reserves 8 miles.

-From Wells take A39 towards Glastonbury.
-Follow signs to West Mendip Hospital.
+From Wells (approx 6 miles) / Bristol (approx 27 miles): Take A39 towards Glastonbury.
+Heading into Glastonbury (approx 1/2 mile past Camelot Inn), follow signs for West Mendip Hospital.
 Just past hospital turn left at sign for Wick and Brindham.
-The Park is on the right in 1 1/2 miles.
+The park is on right in 1.5 miles.

 - Special Offers